 Medium temperature geothermal energy

 In medium-temperature geothermal power plants, the temperature of aquifer fluids is at significantly lower temperatures, at temperatures ranging between 70 ° C and 150 ° C, for which the vapor-conversion performance electricity is quite minor, in this case you have to add a volatile component.
 This type of geothermal energy can be transformed into small power plants, but it is in the distribution through the urban network where the use is maximum, it is used for heating and cooling, with absorption machines.
 This is used for the production of electricity, it is necessary that the fluid is between 120 ° C and 180 ° C.

 It is used in large areas, in larger areas than the one that works at high or medium temperatures.
 It can be found in sedimentary basins, the fluid of these basins is at a temperature between 50 ° C and 70 ° C.

 It is used to service domestic, urban and agricultural needs.
 The fluids that can be found are at temperatures between 20 ° C and 50 ° C.

 Both geothermal energy at low temperature and geothermal energy at very low temperature are very useful for urban heating systems, through closed circuits.

 Geothermal power plants

 The geothermal power plants have the function of generating electricity from the thermal energy of the Earth's interior.
 For this, they have heat exchangers with the aim of generating steam.
-With the steam pressure a turbine is activated obtaining mechanical energy.
-The mechanical energy obtained by the turbine can easily be converted into electrical energy by an electric generator.
+With the steam pressure a steam turbine is activated obtaining mechanical energy.
+The mechanical energy obtained by the steam turbine can easily be converted into electrical energy by an electric generator.